 Fame in Spain

 ensured that knights from across Europe rallied to his banner.
 They

 took place.
-Douglas succeeded in cutting a path to
+Douglas succeeded in cutting a path to freedom.

-and vulnerable.
-Douglas pulled his horse round, and throwing Bruce's heart into battle charged with a shout of 'A
+isolated and vulnerable.
+Douglas pulled his horse around and,

+throwing Bruce's heart into battle, charged with a shout of 'A

 Bruce, a Bruce'.
 He was quickly overwhelmed, and realising he was

 soon to die threw the casket into battle again, crying out: 'Now,

 go in front of us as you had desired, and I'll follow you or I'll